What Are Hardship Loans And When Should You Use One?

 How To Get A Hardship Loan

-The process will vary by lender and type of loan, but these standard steps can help you choose and apply for a hardship loan:
+The process will vary by lender and loan type, but these standard steps can help you choose and apply for a hardship loan:

 1. Check Your Credit And Your Credit Report

-Taking an honest look at your credit and knowing your credit score will help you determine which programs you can qualify for.
+Taking an honest look at your credit will help you determine which programs you can qualify for.
 Check your credit report for any potential errors or signs of fraud or identity theft.
 Inaccuracies or criminal activity will negatively harm your credit history and credit score.

 Once you know what hardship loan you want to apply for, make sure you meet the lender’s requirements.
 While most lenders have guidelines they must follow when lending, try asking a lender what loan options they have that you may qualify for.